Markbkiunga/Simple-Interactive-Social-Media-Website/README.md

 Click on the floating Whatsapp Icon at the bottom-right of the website then click on Chat on Whatsapp.

+##### To scroll through memes

+Scroll using the mouse or scroll bar.
+_One can move from one meme to the next by pressing the space-bar.(I don't know why this worked tbh)_

 ##### To like a meme

 Double click on a meme image.